 Where do we begin with an Identity Governance project?
 Perhaps the goals have already been established by your key stakeholders.
-Possibly it's a compliance initiative for regulations such as PCI DSS, SOX, HIPAA, or GDPR.
-Or you know that access permissions have accumulated and it's time to get to a state of least-needed access.
+Just starting the commencement of an Identity Governance project often originates from pre-determined goals set by key stakeholders.
+It could be a compliance initiative aimed at meeting standards such as PCI DSS, SOX, HIPAA, or GDPR, or maybe it’s time to manage accumulated access permissions to achieve a state of minimal necessary access.

-The outcome of your Identity Governance program should be the ability to prove that your risks are identified and managed.
-Here are seven areas to consider in your Identity Governance Goals and Objectives.
+The ultimate goal of your Identity Governance program should be demonstrable evidence that your risks are identified and effectively managed.
+Here are seven comprehensive areas to consider when setting your Identity Governance Goals and Objectives, supported by real-world examples.
+All of this should be managed by an Identity Governance Board within your organization

-A thorough Identity & Access Management (IAM) lifecycle will give you the capability of zero-day start, change, and stop for user account access.
+A robust Identity & Access Management (IAM) lifecycle is instrumental in ensuring zero-day start, change, and stop for user account access.
+This lifecycle can be compared to the operational management in a manufacturing plant.

-Linking all secondary and non-user accounts to specific owners will reduce your risk of unaccounted-for access.
+Linking all secondary and non-user accounts to specific owners will mitigate your risk of unaccounted-for access.
+This is akin to a rental car agency assigning each car to a specific renter for accountability.

 Identification of Permissions